dotnet/runtime/src/libraries/System.Runtime.Numerics/README.md

 ## Deployment
 [System.Runtime.Numerics](https://www.nuget.org/packages/System.Runtime.Numerics) is included in the shared framework.
 The package does not need to be installed into any project compatible with .NET Standard 2.0.

-TODO Where is System.Numerics.Tensors?
-Do we need to discuss that?